← Back to research

 How does Agent Smith relate to Antigravity?

-Agent Smith is built on Google's existing Antigravity platform, alongside related tools like Jetski and Cider.
+Agent Smith is built on Google's Antigravity platform, alongside related internal tools — Jetski (Google's internal version of Antigravity) and Cider (its internal IDE).
 It integrates with internal chat and can pull documents from employee profiles.

 How much code does Agent Smith produce?

-One analysis claims >25% of new code shipped to production was generated by Agent Smith, though this figure is unverified.
-Google has not officially disclosed metrics.
+Reporting claims >25% of new code shipped to production was generated by Agent Smith, though as of June 2026 Google has not officially confirmed this figure or disclosed adoption metrics.

 Executive Summary

 Google Agent Smith is an internal agentic coding platform built on Google's existing Antigravity infrastructure.
 The system works asynchronously — engineers give it instructions, it works in the background, and they can check progress from their phones.
-Agent Smith became so popular internally that Google had to restrict access to manage demand.
+After its early-2026 internal launch, Agent Smith became so popular that Google had to restrict access to manage demand.
+Subsequent reporting describes it taking a high-level task description, breaking it into subtasks, writing code across multiple files, running tests, and iterating on failures before a human reviews the result.

 AttributeValue